 This paper (Paper I) is structured as follows.
-In \S\ref{sec:sample} we present our methods to construct an unprecedentedly large sample of SNe IIn.
-In \S\ref{sec:phot} we present the data sources for light curve construction.
-In \S\ref{sec:gp} we present a uniform Gaussian process regression method to create uniform rest-frame and time-sampled light curves, and describe the measurements extracted from these Gaussian-Process light curves.
-In \S\ref{sec:ana} we analyze the light curve properties and explore various correlation between measured and/or calculated properties.
+In \S\ref{sec:sample}, we present our methods to construct an unprecedentedly large sample of SNe IIn.
+In \S\ref{sec:phot}, we present the data sources for light-curve construction.
+In \S\ref{sec:gp}, we present a uniform Gaussian process (GP) regression method to create uniform rest-frame and time-sampled light curves, and describe the measurements extracted from these GP light curves.
+In \S\ref{sec:ana}, we analyze the light-curve properties and explore various correlations between measured and/or calculated properties.
 We summarize our key findings and discuss their implications in \S\ref{sec:sum} and conclude in \S\ref{sec:conc}.